commercelayer/commercelayer-docs-resources/order_copies/object.md

 ---
-description: An order copy object is returned as part of the response body of each successful list, retrieve or create API call.
+description: A comprehensive list of the order copy resource's attributes and relationships.
 ---

 # The order copy object

+An order copy object is returned as part of the response body of each successful list, retrieve or create API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |